"The happiness of a child

 drugs.
 These STNR exercises are intervention techniques which, if done

-properly, will actually eliminate the ADD/ADD/ADHD behaviors that have been
+properly, will actually eliminate the ADD/ADHD and learning disabilities that have been

 caused by an immature STNR.
 This exercise program takes only 15-20 minutes a